nimaboubanian/amnezia-iran-domains-resolver/README.md

 ---

-Made with ❤️ for internet freedom and privacy
+Made with ❤️ for freedom and privacy